THE STATEMENT OF FAITH FOR THE CELTIC ORTHODOX CHURCH

 DELIVERED TO THE SAINTS

-THE SECRET OF CELTIC ORTHODOX MONASTERIES
+THE DIVINE OFFICE OF THE CELTIC ORTHODOX CHURCH

 All that is taught and believed by the Celtic Orthodox Church is found in Sacred Scripture or flows naturally from the Word of God.
 We define Sacred Tradition as the Scriptures lived out in the life of the church.
 We do not add to or subtract from the Word of God.
 Our view of Sacred Scripture is expressed in these quotations from the early Church Fathers.